 Philip T. Inglima

-Each one of us has a role to play in improving diversity, equity and inclusion.
+Each one of us has a role to play in creating an inclusive community at Crowell.
 And each of us needs to have a sense of urgency in making things better.

 Philip T. Inglima